Amir Sends Congratulations To President Of Moldova

 Date

-Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani sent on Tuesday a cable of congratulations to President of the Republic of Moldova HE Maia Sandu on the anniversary of her country's Independence Day.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent on Tuesday a cable of congratulations to President of the Republic of Moldova Maia Sandu on the anniversary of her country's Independence Day.

 Legal Disclaimer: